Anogio/Imputation_and_prediction/README.md

 This folder contains the datasets used for the comparison.
 Our main subject of study if a medical dataset collected by the Traumabase organisation (http://www.traumabase.eu/en_US).
 It is not publicly available, and thus is not included in the repository.

 ### Rcode
-This folder contains all of the code writtend for this project
+This folder contains all of the code written for this project